 - Adding a Spouse to the loan

 - Take additional money from the equity in the home

 Let’s look at these options a little closer.

 Adding a Spouse to the loan

-Another reason adding a spouse with a HECM Reset is helpful is that up until recently a spouse that was not 62 or older was not protected by the Reverse Mortgage.
+Another helpful reason for adding a spouse with a HECM Reset is that up until recently a spouse that was not 62 or older was not protected by the Reverse Mortgage.
 This put them in a very precarious situation further down the road if the older spouse who did the Reverse Mortgage passed away first.
 By doing a HECM to HECM Refinance both homeowners are protected by the Reverse Mortgage.

 Take Cash Out

 Property Appreciation rates in Utah, Nevada, and Colorado are soaring and have reached double digits in some cities.
 When homes appreciate like this, a Reverse Mortgage can be refinanced and set to the current appraised value.
 The higher value allows the homeowner to cash out additional funds for personal use.